MarkusShipley/Crytocurrency-Clusters/README.md

 # Cryptocurrency Clusters

+## Conslusion

+CONCLUSION: As we can see, there is no place where the elbow even remotely begins or attempts to smooth our for this respective exercise or dataset.
+We can safely say no where that any good clustering is going to happen.
+Basically, TSNE and the elbow plot conclude that we have just the one cluster or we have no where in which any meaningful clustering is happening at all within this respective dataset.

 ## Background

 * You are on the Advisory Services Team of a financial consultancy.
 One of your clients, a prominent investment bank, is interested in offering a new cryptocurrency investment portfolio for its customers.
 The company, however, is lost in the vast universe of cryptocurrencies.
 They’ve asked you to create a report that includes what cryptocurrencies are on the trading market and determine whether they can be grouped to create a classification system for this new investment.